 Or if you know someone buys the same thing from you repeatedly, look at their purchase patterns and schedule personalized texts to send when it’s time to reorder.
 And when those products go on sale, send them promotional texts to make sure they know.

 Knowing which products people buy, or how often they use your services, will also help you create a rewards program.

 For example, after they purchase X number of items or spend X amount of money, you could send them a coupon for a certain percentage off their next order or give them a voucher for a free service.

 If you have a points system to reward customer loyalty, you can text people when you know they’ve accumulated enough points to redeem a product or service at a discounted rate.
 If points are about to expire, alert people via text message that they need to use them soon, which is what Elase Medical Spa does for clients at each of its locations.

 You should already know exactly where in the customer journey each person is.
 When you do, you know exactly how to follow up with them.
 You’ll be ready for the upsell or to retain them at the current level.
 It’s also key for customer appreciation.
 You can send anniversary texts or texts about special sales for your most loyal customers.

-Luckily, your CRM should help you track all this information – and a lot more.
+Luckily, your CRM should help you track all this information — and a lot more.
 Just make sure you refer to it when writing out your texts and creating custom fields.
-There’s no excuse to not personalize every text because of how beneficial it can be to your customer retention strategy.
+There’s no excuse to not personalize every text, even when you start automating them.

 Skipio also integrates with an ever-growing number of CRMs, so contact us today to learn how we can help your business.